-Recently I had the opportunity to spend some time with an accomplished Division 1A Football strength and conditioning coach, Coach Ben Hilgart of Virginia Tech.
+Not too long ago, I had the opportunity to spend some time with an accomplished Division 1A Football strength and conditioning coach, Coach Ben Hilgart of Virginia Tech.
 We chatted for hours and it quickly became very obvious that our philosophies meshed on nearly every topic.
 When the topic of increasing an athlete’s speed came up, the conversation got real.
 He told me, “It’s our job as Strength and Conditioning coaches to maximize the genetic potential of each and every athlete that walks through our doors.”
-It wasn’t a mind blowing statement, but I completely agree.
+It wasn’t a mind-blowing statement, but I completely agree.
 Because we train athletes and not weightlifters, speed improvement is often the top priority of training.
 But what is the best way to go about it?

 - Add Horsepower: If you have a small muscular engine (core, quads, hamstrings, glutes, calves, arms, back and shoulders) that means that you probably need more power.
 You MUST increase muscle strength and muscle hypertrophy (size) to get faster.
 Weighted Sleds, single-leg squats, double-leg squats, trap-bar deadlifts, contrast training, power movements like cleans and snatches, plyometrics-especially the ones that get you on and off the ground quickly, core training and upper body lifts can improve your machine.
 Improve your strength and power and you will get faster!

 - Learn to Compete: Most athletes are competitors, but I’ve seen plenty of them that don’t have the fire to get better every day.
 Athletes that want to get faster must have a focus and a sense of urgency.
-A competitiveness that shines when he or she plays in a game, practices, trains in the weight room or runs a race.
-Often time’s deficiencies can be overcome with a determined competitor.
+A level of competitiveness that shines when he or she plays in a game, practices, trains in the weight room or runs a race.
+Deficiencies can often be overcome with a determined competitor.
 They trust the day-to-day process of getting better, put their nose down, and try to outwork you to the finish line.

 - Understand your why: What are the demands of your sport?
 Is it flat out speed in a linear sport such as track and field that you need?
 Does your sport demand multi-directional speed, acceleration, deceleration, and reacceleration?
 This type of movement is required in most field and court sports like soccer, football, basketball, lacrosse, baseball, softball or tennis).
 Is the court or playing area more confined and required smaller and quicker movements like volleyball?
 Does it require jumping quickness off the ground with lateral movement?
 If your sport is played on ice, what type of skating or stopping speed is required?
 Don’t just say “I need to get faster,” without understanding why and what type of speed or quickness is needed.

-- Work your tail off: “Hard work beats talent, when talent doesn’t work hard!”
-Once you’ve evaluated the coach, selected a facility, and signed up for a program, you have to do your part.
+- Work your tail off: “Hard work beats talent when talent doesn’t work hard!”
+Once you’ve evaluated the coach, selected a facility, and signed up for a program, the athlete needs to do their part.
 Every training session is an opportunity to get better.
-Take advantage of the coaching and go all out every rep and every set.
-In between training sessions, stay disciplined to your recovery strategies to maximize the benefit of each session.
+They need to take advantage of the coaching and go all out every rep and every set. and, in between training sessions, stay disciplined to recovery strategies to maximize the benefit of each session.